rust-unofficial/too-many-lists/text/first-layout.md

 we're allocating the `Empty` at the end of every list *on the heap*.
 This is a strong sign that we're doing something silly.

-So how do we write our List?
+So how do we rewrite our List?
 Well, we could do something like:

 ```rust
 pub enum List {